RUSAL to cut capacity 3 percent by year-end

 RUSAL continues to operate in Guinea where it also owns Compagnie des Bauxites de Kindia (CBK), its largest raw materials asset, which together with the Friguia complex accounts for more than 40 percent of the company's bauxite output.
 RUSAL also owns the Dian Dian bauxite project in Guinea.

-Capacity cuts would be at RUSAL's Russian aluminum smelters Nadvoitsy (NAZ), Bogoslovsk (BAZ), Volkhov (VAZ) and Novokuznetsk (NkAZ).
-Early this year, RUSAL said it planned to cut aluminum capacity by 6 percent within 18 months.
+Capacity cuts would be at RUSAL's Russian aluminium smelters Nadvoitsy (NAZ), Bogoslovsk (BAZ), Volkhov (VAZ) and Novokuznetsk (NkAZ).
+Early this year, RUSAL said it planned to cut aluminium capacity by 6 percent within 18 months.

-Investment firm SUAL Partners, a co-owner of RUSAL, said on Monday that it opposed RUSAL's plan to shut down some aluminum capacity in Russia and voted against the programme. <ID:L5E8JRME6>
+Investment firm SUAL Partners, a co-owner of RUSAL, said on Monday that it opposed RUSAL's plan to shut down some aluminium capacity in Russia and voted against the programme.

-In a statement, RUSAL said SUAL representatives on its board had "on several occasions over the last six months ... brought up the question of curtailing the inefficient capacities at (RUSAL's) smelters, pushing management to develop and approve the curtailment programme."

-SUAL suggested that RUSAL could instead shut down its Aluminum Smelter Company of Nigeria (ALSCON), which SUAL says is making a loss.
+It suggested that RUSAL could instead shut down its Aluminium Smelter Company of Nigeria (ALSCON), which SUAL says is making a loss.

 SUAL Partners owns a 15.8 percent stake in RUSAL, which is controlled by Russian businessman Oleg Deripaska.
 SUAL, led by ex-RUSAL chairman Viktor Vekselberg, has been in a dispute over the giant supply deal between RUSAL and commodities trader Glencore (GLEN.L) since the spring.